-Garland date back to Roman times when they would decorate their homes during winter season with with bits of greenery and wreaths.
+Garlands date back to Roman times when they would decorate their homes during winter season with bits of greenery and wreaths.
 Over the years it has evolved to the Christmas tree, garlands are the original tree decoration.

 This festive craft activity can help your child work on a number of skills:

-So a great all rounder for some fine motor and kitchen independence development.
+So, a great all-rounder to practise fine motor skills and kitchen independence development.

 Christmas has some very unique smells that are instantly associated with the festive period… such as cinnamon, ever green trees, peppermint and gingerbread.
 Its a great time of year to get the sense of smell stimulated.